leeoniya/uplot-react-ts-experiments/docs/uPlot.md

 ---
 ### What is uPlot?

-uPlot is a JavaScript charting library based on Canvas2D (in contrast to SVG).
-It has an imperative API focused on maximizing rendering performance for large timeseries datasets and on reducing UI interaction latency.
+[uPlot](https://github.com/leeoniya/uPlot) is a JavaScript charting library based on Canvas2D (in contrast to SVG).
+It has an imperative API focused on maximizing rendering performance of large timeseries datasets and reducing UI interaction latency for data exploration.
 Currently, the following core panels use it for visualization:

 - TimeSeries
 - Stat (sparkline)